nlf/dlite/README.md

 DLite is most definitely *not* recommended for any kind of production use.

 Odds are you'll notice a lot of `socat` processes running.
 That's normal.
-Because Docker sometimes sends EOF bytes the timeout in socat is set to 60 seconds.
-Unused child processes will close on their own within a minute of when data stops moving through them.
+Because Docker sometimes sends EOF bytes the timeout in socat is set to 600 seconds.
+Unused child processes will close on their own within ten minutes of when data stops moving through them.